sebasrodusa/Financial-Analysis-App-Development-4813/README.md

 ```bash
 npm install
 ```
+   Run this command before executing `npm run lint` so that development dependencies like `@eslint/js` are available.

 3. Create a `.env` file in the root directory based on `.env.example` and add your credentials:
 ```